xchhuang/PointFlowRenderer-mitsuba2/README.md

 ### What's new
 * updated script to use mitsuba2 (ldrfilm -> hdrfilm)
 * added script to convert exr to png
+* added support for reading point clouds from txt

 ### Prerequisites
 * python 3+